-Acceptable Solution Performance Criteria A2 P2 An extension to a habitable building must comply with either of the following: An extension to a habitable building must satisfy all of the following: (a) floor level of habitable rooms is no lower than the (a) floor level is no lower than existing floor level; Annimum Level for the Coastal Inundation Low Hazard Area in Table E15.1; (b) risk to users of the site, adjoining or nearby land is not increased; (b) floor area is no more than 60 m2. (c) risk to adjoining or nearby property or public infrastructure is not increased.
+Acceptable Solution Performance Criteria A2 P2 An extension to a habitable building must comply with either of the following: An extension to a habitable building must satisfy all of the following: (a) floor level of habitable rooms is no lower than the Minimum Level for the Coastal Inundation Low Hazard (a) floor level is no lower than existing floor level; Area in Table E15.1; (b) risk to users of the site, adjoining or nearby land is (b) floor area is no more than 60 m2. not increased; (c) risk to adjoining or nearby property or public infrastructure is not increased.